cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/02_pytest.md

 ## What pytest do after you run it

-- Collect fixtures
+- Collects fixtures
-- Collect tests
+- Collects tests
-- Execute fixtures required for test
+- Executes fixtures required for test
-- Run tests and pass result of fixture execution to it
+- Runs tests and pass result of fixture execution to it
-- Show reports
+- Shows reports

 ## Fixture scopes
-You can shoose how often fixture is executed
+You can choose how often fixture is executed

 - `function` (default, recommended), every time before test
 - `class`, once for each test in class